 This conformity document has undergone the public participation requirements set forth in the Final Conformity Rule, and Final Statewide / Metropolitan Planning Rule.
-The draft analysis was made available for public review and comment beginning on January 14, 2019 and ending on March 6, 2019.
-No public comments related to this conformity determination were received.
+The draft analysis was made available for public review and comment beginning on March 18, 2022 and ending on April 29, 2022.
 The public review and comment period was announced using the following outlets:

-- Notices in the Delaware News Journal and Cecil Whig - WILMAPCO website (www.wilmapco.org) - WILMAPCO E-NEWS (monthly electronic newsletter) - WILMAPCO Transporter (quarterly newsletter) - Public Workshop on February 7, 2019 at the Newark STAR Tower Atrium in Newark, Delaware
+- Notices in the Delaware News Journal and Cecil Whig - WILMAPCO website (www.wilmapco.org) - WILMAPCO E-NEWS (monthly electronic newsletter) - WILMAPCO Transporter (quarterly electronic newsletter) - Public Workshop on April 6, 2022 via Zoom